 As the Ben Johnson era continues for the Chicago Bears, one of the major questions all offseason will be what the first-year head coaches plan is to develop quarterback Caleb Williams.
-One of the worst-kept secrets across the football world right now is that Johnson will work directly with the former No. 1 overall pick while running the offense.
+One of the worst-kept secrets across the football world right now is that the Bears hired Johnson in an effort to develop Williams, setting the stage for what will be one of the league’s most intriguing QB-HC dynamics.

-After an impressive rookie season, expectations are high.
-And with the recent hires that the franchise has made, it’s clear that Johnson is doing everything he can to ensure the Bears finally get out of quarterback purgatory.
+After an impressive rookie season, expectations are high for Williams as he heads into year two.
+And with the recent hires that the franchise has made, bringing in J.T.
+Barrett and Declan Doyle, it’s clear that Johnson is doing everything he can to ensure the Bears finally get out of quarterback purgatory.

-Since being named head coach, Johnson has hired a number of assistants, including J.T.
-Barrett and Declan Doyle.
+Since being named head coach, Johnson has hired a number of assistants, including Barrett and Doyle.

 Johnson spent four years (2021-2024) with the Detroit Lions, overseeing the resurgence of Jared Goff, a player that many thought was simply acquired to be a bridge quarterback.